tanshen/fast-rcnn/README.md

 ```
 Then, modifying codes to get annotations by this function.
 For detail, see my [kaggle.py](https://github.com/coldmanck/fast-rcnn/blob/master/lib/datasets/kaggle.py).

 Also, in the for loop of process of loading object bounding boxes into a data frame, there're something should be modified.
-Refer to the issue of selective search, one may find that
+Refer to the [issue of selective search](https://github.com/rbgirshick/fast-rcnn/issues/26), one may find that
 - the format of proposal ROIs produced by matlab code is: [top, left, bottom, right], 1-based index.
 - while the format of proposals in demo mat file is: [left, top, right, bottom], 0-based index.

 In our training and testing process, in fact, we follow the first second format **[left, top, right, bottom], 0-based index**.
 One may see in function `_load_selective_search_roidb`: there's a line `box_list.append(raw_data[i][:, (1, 0, 3, 2)] - 1)` which dealing with this problem.

-Also, because the data format of Right Whale dataset which coordinates start from zero, is different from the original format, I need to minus one to fit:
+Also, because the data format of Right Whale dataset which coordinates start from zero is different from the original format, I need to minus one to fit:
 ```
 x1 = float(get_data_from_tag(obj, 'xmin')) - 1
 y1 = float(get_data_from_tag(obj, 'ymin')) - 1